Healing and helping people in need since 1965

-This is the reason for which Wisconsin Lutheran Child & Family Service (WLCFS) was first established—to do good to all people.
+This is the reason Wisconsin Lutheran Child & Family Service (WLCFS) was first established—to do good to all people.
 As Christians, we have joy and peace in God’s unconditional love for us.
 It is our passion and our privilege to reflect that love to others, especially those in need.

 On March 4, 1966, the name of the agency was officially changed to Wisconsin Lutheran Child & Family Service, Inc. (WLCFS), and on March 13, 1966, Pastor Ernst F. Lehninger received a divine call to serve as the first Executive Director of the agency, until his retirement in June of 1991.

 Pastor Robert Michel was called to serve as Executive Director in the fall of 1991.
 He began his official duties in December.
 Pastor Michel retired on July 30, 2004 and was replaced by Pastor James Mattek in September 2004 to serve as Chief Executive Officer.

 In 2009, Pastor James Mattek stepped down from his role as CEO to become the Director of Ministry, while Dan Degner took his place as Chief Executive Officer.

 In 2011, WLCFS became known as WLCFS-Christian Family Solutions to better reflect its reach and services.
 The agency’s legal name remains Wisconsin Lutheran Child & Family Service, Inc.